abhinandan-0401/VectorVaultAI/FOLDER_DEPLOYMENT.md

 ## Architecture

 The application is separated into two folders:
-1. **api/** - Contains the Flask API backend
+1. **api/** - Contains the Flask API backend for document processing and vector search
 2. **ui/** - Contains the Streamlit UI frontend

 Each component is deployed as a separate Cloud Run service, with the UI connecting to the API.
+The system uses:
+- **MongoDB Atlas** for vector storage and semantic search
+- **Google Cloud Storage** for storing PDF files
+- **OpenAI API** for generating text embeddings and powering RAG functionality

 ## Prerequisites